isaac-sim/IsaacLab/docs/source/reference_architecture/index.rst

 See the `full list <https://gymnasium.farama.org/api/wrappers/#gymnasium.Wrapper>`__ of other wrappers APIs..
 For more information on how these wrappers work, please refer to the `Wrapping environments <https://isaac-sim.github.io/IsaacLab/main/source/how-to/wrap_rl_env.html#how-to-env-wrappers>`__ documentation.

-.. tip:: Adding your own wrappers
+**Adding your own wrappers**

 You can define your own wrappers by adding them to the Isaac Lab utils wrapper module.
 More information is available `on the GitHub page for wrapping environments <https://isaac-sim.github.io/IsaacLab/main/source/how-to/wrap_rl_env.html#adding-new-wrappers>`__.

 **Component 6 - Run Training**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^